 Mattress settlement is generally a cause for unnecessary concern.
-There often is a misconception that a mattress should look and feel as good as new even after months or years of use but this simply isn’t the case.
+There often is a misconception that a mattress should look and feel as good as new even after months or years of use, but this simply isn’t the case.
 Similar to a good pair of leather shoes, a new mattress will ‘relax’ and take on the shape of the user.
-People are not the same size and shape, body-shaped impressions will occur.
+People are not the same size and shape, and body-shaped impressions will occur.
 Find out more about mattress settlement in our handy article here.

 12) What does made-to-order mean?

-Made-to-order is when production and manufacturing of an item starts after your order is received and so the item is made specifically to your order by our suppliers.
-Made to order items cannot be cancelled and cannot be returned so please do check the individual product pages if you are unsure if the item you are interested in is made to order.
+Made-to-order is when production and manufacturing of an item starts after your order is received, and so the item is made specifically to your order by our suppliers.
+Made-to-order items cannot be cancelled and cannot be returned, so please do check the individual product pages if you are unsure if the item you are interested in is made-to-order.
 Or contact us.